Kulak: 1920s–1930s

 In 1930, this list was expanded so it could include people who were renting industrial plants, e.g. sawmills, or people who rented land to other farmers.
 At the same time, the ispolkoms (executive committees of local Soviets) of republics, oblasts, and krais were granted the right to add other criteria to the list so other people could be classified as kulaks, depending on local conditions.

+Also in 1930, the Ukrainian film Earth by Alexander Dovzhenko was released, concerning a community of farmers and their resistance to collectivization.
+Earth depicts the social struggles between kulaks and a youth who introduces a tractor to a Ukrainian village.

 In 1932 and 1933, the label "kulak" was extended to include anyone who offered passive or active resistance to grain procurements ("kulak sabotage") in addition to landowners and those employing hired labor, as well as the so-called "hard‐deliverers" (peasants subject to fixed grain‐delivery quotas) and "experts" (those recruited to oversee or report on procurement).